Right to die: Karen Quinlan

 The right to die movement in the United States began with the case of Karen Quinlan in 1975 and continues to raise bioethical questions about one's quality of life and the legal process of death.
-Karen Quinlan, 21, lost consciousness after consuming alcohol and tranquilizers at a party.
+Quinlan, 21, lost consciousness after consuming alcohol and tranquilizers at a party.
 She soon began to experience respiratory problems, which then prevented oxygen from flowing to her brain.
 That led her to slip into a comatose state in which a respirator and a feeding tube were used to keep her alive and breathing.
 Quinlan did not have a proxy or living will and had not expressed her wishes if something ever happened to her to those around her, which made it difficult to decide what the next step should be.

-Karen Quinlan's parents understood that their daughter would never wake up and that prolonging her life may be more damaging and it would not be of quality life.
-Her father sought out the right to be Karen's legal guardian and petitioned for the removal of the respirator that was keeping her alive.
-The court, however, argued that the removal of the ventilator, which would lead to Karen's death, would be considered unlawful, unnatural, and unethical.
-Quinlan's lawyer made the counterargument that the removal of the respirator would allow Karen to have a natural death, which is natural and ethical.
+Quinlan's parents understood that their daughter would never wake up and that prolonging her life may be more damaging and it would not be of quality life.
+Her father sought out the right to be Quinlan's legal guardian and petitioned for the removal of the respirator that was keeping her alive.
+The court, however, argued that the removal of the ventilator, which would lead to Quinlan's death, would be considered unlawful, unnatural, and unethical.
+Quinlan's lawyer made the counterargument that the removal of the respirator would allow Quinlan to have a natural death, which is natural and ethical.
 The Quinlans won the court case and were appointed as the legal guardians of their daughter.
-The respirator was removed in 1976, but Karen continued to live without the ventilator until 1985.
+The respirator was removed in 1976, but Quinlan continued to live without the ventilator until 1985.
 The case continues to raise bioethical questions of one's quality of life and the legal process of death.
 It also brings up many important issues that are still being addressed to this day.
 One of the critical points that the Quinlan case brings up is the patient's right to deny or withdraw treatment.
 Cases in which the patient rejected or withdrew treatment were then unheard of and went against medical ethics in preserving one's life.
 Debates on allowing patients the right to self-determination were controversial, and they would be evaluated for the next couple of decades from state to state.
 The case also brought up whether family members and those who are close to the patient are allowed in the decision-making process.
-Since Karen had no written documentation, voiced no decision, and appointed no proxy, a lengthy legal battle was caused between the Quinlan family and the state in determining Karen's best interest and determining if she would want to live or die.
+Since Quinlan had no written documentation, voiced no decision, and appointed no proxy, a lengthy legal battle was caused between the Quinlan family and the state in determining Quinlan's best interest and determining if she would want to live or die.
 That had a significant influence on the use and establishment of advance directives, oral directives, proxies, and living wills.